Mashiata/Python-Program-File/README.md

 Usage

-Run Analysis:Execute the main analysis script to process simulation data and generate metrics for inventory, capacity, lean waste, and bottlenecks: python scripts/analysis.py
+Run Analysis:Execute the main analysis script to process simulation data and generate metrics for inventory, capacity, lean waste, and bottlenecks

-This script reads CSV files from data/ and outputs metrics to the console and saves visualizations to docs/figures/.
+This script reads CSV files from data and outputs metrics to the console and saves visualizations

-Run Optimization:Execute the optimization script to apply the hybrid DE-SLSQP approach, adjusting processing times to minimize bottlenecks while maintaining throughput: python scripts/optimization.py
+Run Optimization:Execute the optimization script to apply the hybrid DE-SLSQP approach, adjusting processing times to minimize bottlenecks while maintaining throughput:

-Outputs optimized processing times, inventory levels, and throughput metrics to the console and saves results to docs/figures/.
+Outputs optimized processing times, inventory levels, and throughput metrics to the console

-Generate Visualizations:Run the visualization script to create plots (e.g., time-series, heatmaps, pie charts) for the report: python scripts/visualization.py
+Generate Visualizations:Run the visualization script to create plots (e.g., time-series, heatmaps, pie charts)

-Visualizations are saved in docs/figures/ for inclusion in the project report.

 Data